2.0 HIRING - TERMINATION: RANKS, SEARCHES, CONTRACTS, BENEFITS (SD3011S)

 To honor distinguished service, the University grants emeritus status to those faculty members who:

-Retire from the University with faculty rank after at least ten years of service at UNC Asheville or retire from the University with tenure.
+Retire from the University with faculty rank after at least ten years of service at UNC Asheville, upon approval by the Board of Trustees.

 Faculty members retired and emeriti possess such privileges as continued listing in the university catalog, standing invitations to march in all academic processions and to participate in other academic faculty events on the same basis as currently employed faculty, use of athletic and library facilities and faculty parking areas, and such other privileges as may be extended by the Board of Trustees.